cloudipsp/php-sdk-v2/README.md

 Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

-For more information on how to use/install composer, please visit: https://github.com/composer/composer
+For more information on how to use/install composer, please visit https://github.com/composer/composer

-#### Composer Install
+#### Composer installation
 ```cmd
 composer require cloudipsp/php-sdk-v2
 ```